biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

         ) {

 This listener will forward changes to the parent weights as changes to this distribution.
-It extends ChangeForwarder that is a special instance that passes on changes to one object as knock-on events to another.
-By using the ChangeEvent constructor that includes a ChangeEvent, we can pass on the complete chain-of-evidence that allows listeners to work out why we are claiming to alter.
+It extends `ChangeForwarder` that is a special instance that passes on changes to one object as knock-on events to another.
+By using the `ChangeEvent` constructor that includes a `ChangeEvent`, we can pass on the complete chain-of-evidence that allows listeners to work out why we are claiming to alter.

           protected ChangeEvent generateEvent(ChangeEvent ce) {
             return new ChangeEvent(